dce/davideisinger.com/content/elsewhere/things-about-which-the-viget-devs-are-excited-may-2020-edition/index.md

 So there it is, some cool tech from your friendly Viget dev team.
-Hope you found something worth exploring further, and if you like technology and camaraderie, [we\'re always looking for great, nerdy folks](https://www.viget.com/careers/).
+Hope you found something worth exploring further, and if you like technology and camaraderie, [we're always looking for great, nerdy folks](https://www.viget.com/careers/).